I’ve recently been asked to answer questions about my life. Here are some of them with my responses.

 - People in government who live behind electric gates in the Cotswolds or the Home Counties and have no idea what ordinary people have to endure.

-- The anti-intellectualism and corporate managerialism of the bishops.
-It’s almost as if when they meet, their sherry is laced with rohypnol, the effects of which don’t wear off until they leave.
-Of course, I yield to no-one in my admiration for bishops, especially those to whom I have pledged canonical obedience over the years.
-Anyway, as a cradle Wesleyan I’m not sure what bishops are for other than the pastoral care of clergy.
+- The anti-intellectualism and corporate managerialism of the church.
+Of course, I yield to no-one in my admiration for bishops, especially those to whom I have pledged canonical obedience.
+Anyway, as a cradle Wesleyan I’m not sure what bishops are for.

 What makes you happy?